MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 This solution uses [Azure Front Door Premium][azure-fd], [end-to-end TLS encryption](/azure/frontdoor/end-to-end-tls), [Azure Web Application Firewall][azure-waf], and a [Private Link service](/azure/private-link/private-link-service-overview) to securely expose and protect a workload that runs in [AKS](/azure/aks/intro-kubernetes).

 This architecture uses the Azure Front Door TLS and Secure Sockets Layer (SSL) offload capability to terminate the TLS connection and decrypt the incoming traffic at the front door.
-The traffic is reencrypted before it's forwarded to the origin, which is a web application that's hosted in an AKS cluster.
-HTTPS is configured as the forwarding protocol on Azure Front Door when Azure Front Door connects to the AKS-hosted workload that's configured as an origin.
+Azure Front Door reencrypts the incoming traffic before forwarding it to the AKS-hosted web application via.
 This practice enforces end-to-end TLS encryption for the entire request process, from the client to the origin.
 For more information, see [Secure your origin with Private Link in Azure Front Door Premium](/azure/frontdoor/private-link).

 The [NGINX ingress controller][nginx] exposes the AKS-hosted web application.
 The NGINX ingress controller is configured to use a private IP address as a front-end IP configuration of the `kubernetes-internal` internal load balancer.
 The NGINX ingress controller uses HTTPS as the transport protocol to expose the web application.
 For more information, see [Create an ingress controller by using an internal IP address](/azure/aks/ingress-basic#create-an-ingress-controller-using-an-internal-ip-address).